SwedbankPay/developer.swedbankpay.com/checkout-v3/apple-pay-presentation.md

 This is done to confirm that the website where you are using Apple Pay belongs to you.
 You need to verify all domains – both top-level and subdomains – where you plan on displaying the Apple Pay button and process payments.
-It is a security measure to prevent fraud, help compliance and for merchant identification.
+It is a security measure used to prevent fraud, ensure compliance and for merchant identification.

 The domain verification is required for **all** Seamless View integrations, also